murat-mehmet/hoist-all/README.md

     "scripts": {
       ...
       "postinstall": "hoist-all"
     }

-Now after you run `npm i -w your_app`, it will only install workspace related deps and copy modules in your app to the root autmatically.
+Now after you run `npm i -w your_app`, it will only install workspace related deps and symlink modules in your app to the root automatically.

 ### Options